vmenajr/mongodb-builder/README.md

 Box can build up to v3.4

 ## Build steps
 The source is placed under `~vagrant/mongo` by default with the master branch checked out.
-Prior to building make sure you checkout the source is at the proper level
+Prior to building make sure you checkout the source at the proper level

 e.g. Build latest v3.4 mongod **only**
 ```